 “Territorial Jurisdiction” (15 U.S.C. section 78dd-3)

-If you are not an issuer or domestic concern, the FCPA still may be applicable to you under the “territorial jurisdiction” provision.
+If an individual not an issuer or domestic concern, the FCPA still may be applicable to them under the “territorial jurisdiction” provision.
 Added in 1998, this provision makes liable any foreign person or non-issuer entity that engages—on their own or through an agent—in any act that furthers a corrupt payment (or offer or promise of one) while in U.S. territory.

 In addition to outlawing bribery, the FCPA’s accounting provisions demand that issuers keep honest, accurate, and detailed records of all assets, accounts, and financial transactions.
 This is known as the “books and records” provision.
 The law also mandates that companies set up systems of oversight to ensure their assets are used appropriately—mechanisms to prevent fraud, and to catch incidents of corruption, bribery, and fraud.
 This is known as the “internal controls” provision.